omaralbeik/UserDefaultsStore/README.md

 // Get all objects in a store
 let laptops = laptopsStore.allObjects()

+// Check if store has an object print(usersStore.hasObject(withId: 10)) // false

+// Iterate over all objects in a store laptopsStore.forEach { laptop in
+    print(laptop.name)
+}

 // Delete an object from a store usersStore.delete(withId: 1)